Pityrosporum folliculitis, also called 'fungal acne' is a type of acne due to the yeast Pityrosporum (Malassezia).

 - You have a personal or family history of asthma, eczema, life-long extreme skin dryness, keratosis pilaris, or hay fever (this genetic collection of conditions is called an atopic diathesis).

-The reason that the pityrosporum folliculitis type of acne is different from acne vulgaris is that it’s caused by an overgrowth of the pityrosporum yeast germ that we all have in the pores situated above the waistline.
-This yeast germ loves sweaty skin and it’s the reason that some people get pimples from sweat.
+The reason that the Pityrosporum folliculitis type of acne is different from acne vulgaris is that it’s caused by an overgrowth of the Pityrosporum yeast germ that we all have in the pores situated above the waistline.
+This yeast germ loves sweaty skin and it's the reason that some people get pimples from sweat.
 It also grows well in people with an atopic diathesis because of the unique elements in their skin’s immunity.
+C. acnes bacteria may play a role too by helping the yeast create the pimples.

-My treatment strategy for pityrosporum folliculitis is two-fold:
+My dermatologist's treatment strategy for Pityrosporum folliculitis is three-fold:

 1. Control the growth of the yeast.